ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to Angular.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
-Angular-Slickgrid is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency since the original one was put on pause by its original author for personal reasons and originally we used the `6pac/SlickGrid` fork but that was dropped in v7.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3).
-Also, SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Angular-Slickgrid v6.0 and higher.
+Angular-Slickgrid is a wrapper on top of SlickGrid and it requires [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) dependency, originally we used the `6pac/SlickGrid` fork but that was dropped in >=7.0, so we no longer need external SlickGrid dependencies anymore apart from Slickgrid-Universal since [v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3).
+Also, SlickGrid was recently refactored to be browser native.

 ### License
 [MIT License](LICENSE)